-- The ability to identify and deliver the savings required to balance the budget over the medium term through the Efficiency Strategy, the Integrated Risk Management Plan (IRMP) and the additional savings proposed in the budget report; - The significant costs likely to arise from the remedy to the successful legal challenge to the transitional arrangements for the FPS 2015 (increased employers contributions, compensation and administrative costs) and a number of other pensions cases, and a lack of clarity on whether the Government will fund those costs; - Increased reliance on borrowing to fund future capital investment from 2023/24 onwards and the resulting impact on the revenue budget; - Lack of clarity about the financial impact of the national Emergency Service's Mobile Communication Programme; - The potential for pay awards to exceed the provision in the budget; - The potential for non-pay inflation to exceed the provision made in the revenue budget and the capital programme; - The impact of local growth and additional housing, road and commercial risks; - Any further development of local devolution proposals; - the outcomes of the White Paper on the role of Police & Crime Commissioners and any impacts locally to fire service governance in Sussex; - Outcomes for the fire service nationally and locally from the HMICFRS inspection process including the ongoing process of cultural changes and strengthening of inclusion and diversity; - The impact of the Building and Fire Safety Bills on fire service responsibilities and the resultant costs of compliance / delivery.
+- Our ability to identify and deliver the savings required to balance the budget over the medium term; - The provision of grant funding by Government to offset the expected significant increase in costs of employer's contributions to the FPS (Firefighters Pension Scheme) from 2025/26 onwards (new grant provided in 2024/25 is for one year only but would be expected to be continued as part of a new CSR so we have modelled it as ongoing); - The Service's ability to manage out current revenue pressures in Safer Communities and Training; - Increasing costs of capital schemes due to inflation which are likely to make the Capital Programme in its current form unaffordable; - Increased reliance on borrowing to fund future capital investment from 2024/25 onwards and the resulting impact on the revenue budget; - Lack of clarity about the financial impact of the national Emergency Service's Mobile Communication Programme; - The potential for pay awards to exceed the provision in the budget; - The potential for non-pay inflation to exceed the provision in the budget; - Uncertainty about future governance and funding including: - the last year of the current three-year Comprehensive Spending Review and the period from 2025/26 onwards - o the impact of any changes to the funding formula - o for the impact of any changes to the business rates system; - The outcome of national elections expected in 2024 and any change to policy or funding for the fire service; - The impact of local growth and additional housing, road and commercial risks; - Any further development of local devolution proposals; - The financial implications of climate change both through service delivery (response to extreme weather events) and the need to meet the national target for net zero carbon emissions by 2050; - The outcomes of the Fire and Rescue reform White Paper - Outcomes for the fire service nationally and locally from the HMICFRS inspection process including the ongoing process of cultural change and strengthening of inclusion and diversity; - The impact of the Building and Fire Safety Acts on fire service responsibilities and the resultant cost of compliance/delivery; - The possibility of industrial action across the sector.

-The MTFP assumes savings of £0.721m will be delivered by 2024/25 and models two scenarios from 2025/26: Higher range - assumes an increase of 2% per annum on Settlement Funding Assessment which indicates the need to make further savings of up to £0.4m - Lower range assumes SFA remains cash flat which indicate the need to make further savings of between £0.2m and £0.9m in order to balance the Authority's budget by 2027/28.
+The MTFP models three scenarios from 2025/26: Higher range - assumes an increase of 2% per annum on Settlement Funding Assessment and 3% council tax threshold, which indicates the need to make further savings of £1.884m; Mid range - assumes an increase of 2% per annum on Settlement Funding Assessment and 2% council tax threshold, which indicates the need to make further savings of £2.211m and Lower range - assumes Settlement Funding Assessment remains cash flat and 2% council tax threshold which indicate the need to make further savings of between £2.536m.